Ray1207/Movie-Recommender/README.md

 according to your own tastes.
 The list of all movies and their number in the dataset can be found listed in the file movie ids.txt.

 Step 3: In Octave, type command - "main".
-Now the system will start training the collaborative filtering algorithm to make movie recommendations for you.
+Now the system will start training the collaborative filtering model to make movie recommendations for you.

 ## Techniques Used